sendbird/sendbird-calls-javascript/README.md

 The local or remote user’s information is available via the `directCall.localUser` and `directCall.remoteUser` properties.

 ## Retrieve call history
-SendBird’s servers automatically store details of calls.
-These details can be used later to display a call history for users.
+SendBird servers automatically store details of calls, which can be used later to display a call history for users.
 A user’s call history is available via a `DirectCallLogListQuery` instance.

 ```javascript
 /*